-- New development is designed sensitively to respond to the setting of the site, and reflects the rural character of neighbouring buildings, using traditional materials such Herefordshire sandstone, timber frames, local red brick and slate roof materials where possible; - 2.
+- 1. New development is designed sensitively to respond to the setting of the site, and reflects the rural character of neighbouring buildings, using traditional materials such Herefordshire sandstone, timber frames, local red brick and slate roof materials where possible; - 2.
 Properties and extensions are restricted to two storeys in height and reflect the character of the village and its surroundings in terms of size, scale, density, layout and landscaping; - 3.
-Development is designed to be sensitive to any nearby built heritage assets such as Listed Buildings and Scheduled Monuments;
+Development is designed to be sensitive to any nearby built heritage assets such as Listed Buildings and Scheduled Monuments; - New developments retain and incorporate natural features such as trees and hedgerows, and where appropriate ameliorate any loss of habitat for wildlife;

-- 4. New developments retain and incorporate natural features such as trees and hedgerows, and where appropriate ameliorate any loss of habitat for wildlife; - 5.
+- 5. New development should incorporate measures which support and enhance local wildlife such as swift bricks and bat boxes, and landscaping should include locally appropriate species in planting schemes. - 6.
 Renewable energy installations if proposed are integrated into the design; - Sites have suitable access.
-The impacts of additional traffic from development proposals on existing rural roadworks should be carefully considered and suitable measures should be proposed to encourage appropriate traffic speeds and civilised driver behaviours; - 7.
-Sufficient provision should be made for adequate off street parking; - 8.
-Development is small in scale (preferably up to 3 dwellings), on small infill sites, and where possible on brownfield sites; - Schemes provide smaller and family accommodation (2 3 bedrooms) to meet the needs of young families.
-Affordable housing is encouraged where viable and possible; - 10.
+The impacts of additional traffic from development proposals on existing rural roadworks should be carefully considered and suitable measures should be proposed to encourage appropriate traffic speeds and civilised driver behaviours; - 8.
+Sufficient provision should be made for adequate off street parking; - 9.
+Development is small in scale (preferably up to 3 dwellings), on small infill sites, and where possible on brownfield sites where the new housing development will not be adversely impacted by existing agricultural or commercial activities; - 10.
+Schemes provide smaller and family accommodation (2 3 bedrooms) to meet the needs of young families.
+Affordable housing is encouraged where viable and possible; - 11.
 Development is in accordance with other Yarkhill Neighbourhood Development Plan policies.